Hello, I'm Henry!

 Mid-2014, after a couple of months on the hunt, I found a new

-position as the datacenter manager at the telco I work for nowadays.
+position as the datacenter manager at Websul, a telco in southern Brazil.

 extracted from legacy versions of Microsoft Windows®.

-Unless otherwise indicated, all other content published on this website including stories and photographs are © Copyright Henrique Isoppo.
+Unless otherwise indicated, all other contents published on this website including stories and photographs are © Copyright Henrique Isoppo.
 All rights reserved.